 Any vacancy on the Board of Directors may be filled by the Board of Directors and the persons so appointed shall hold office during the unexpired term.

-F. Meetings
+F. Board of Directors Meetings

-The Board of Directors shall hold a minimum of ten (10) meetings a year, The first of which shall be immediately after the annual election for the purpose of transaction of such business as may come before it.
-The Secretary shall call a meeting of the Board oi Directors at the request of the President or upon request in writing of six (6) of its members.
+The Board of Directors shall hold a minimum of ten (10) meetings a year, the first of which shall be immediately after the annual Election Party for the purpose of transaction of such business as may come before it including the appointment of all officers on the Board.
+The President or designate shall schedule and head the Board meetings.
+The president or his/her designate shall send an agenda including Action Item List, schedule, financial statement, and minutes to Board members prior to such meetings.

 G. Quorum

-A quorum of the Board of Directors for the transaction of business shall consist of not less than six (6) Directors.
+A quorum of the Board of Directors for the transaction of business shall consist of a majority of the Board members.
+Financial decisions shall require a supermajority of the Board members.

 H. Powers and Duties